AusClimateService/bias-correction-data-release/nci_cordex_readme.txt

 Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia in a convenient form for applied users.
-Data are for historical and two Shared Socioeconomic Pathway (SSP) experiments, regridded from the native CORDEX Australasia resolution of ~10-20 km to the ~5 km standard and regular grid of the Australian Gridded Climate Dataset (AGCD) and subset for Australia only, in raw form and then with four variations of bias correction.
+Data are for historical and two Shared Socioeconomic Pathway (SSP) experiments, regridded from the native RCM resolution of ~10-20 km to the ~5 km standard and regular grid of the Australian Gridded Climate Dataset (AGCD) and subset for Australia only, in raw form and then with four variations of bias correction.

 It should be noted that interpolation to ~5km is purely statistical and adds no new information from the RCMs at this scale, while the native resolution of the